-- Click this CloudFormation Script that takes to AWS Console and run CloudFormation script to setup IAM roles, policies and establish a trust relationship with the primary account.
+- Click Launch CloudFormation Script that takes to AWS Console and run CloudFormation script to setup IAM roles, policies and establish a trust relationship with the primary account.
 When finished, return to this page and proceed to the next step.

 - Enter the secondary account’s AWS 12 digit account number.

 - The new secondary account should be created.

 - Now you can create connectivity between two VPCs in different AWS accounts.